EigenVValue/OpenGLCTRender/README.md

 Pipeline:
 Initialization:

 1. Initialize GLEW, GLFW and glm.
 2. Create a background.
 3. Load vertex shader and fragment shader.
 4. Create MVP, view and model matrix.
 5. Load a folder with several dcm files to get model.
 6. Scale down vertices and get pivot.
 7. Calculate weighted vertex normal vector OR surface normal vector.
-8. Set colors.
+8. Get texture via CT number of each vertex.

 Rendering:
 9. Do a flexible MVP matrix.